ziadomalik/redo-eth-moodle-quiz/README.md

 ### Usage

-Once you've installed the extension, just open a past quiz and you'll the previous answers hidden.
+Once you've installed the extension, just open a past quiz and you'll have the previous answers hidden by default.
 In the question title box, you will find a new button that you can use to toggle the answers back on and off.

 ![Usage Screenshot](./media/usage.png)